pete-mba5/pete-mba5.github.io/_posts/2023-06-24-picture-of-the-day.markdown

 I want to read and practice some quick yoga in the morning.
 My intention is to stretch more than meditate.

 I woke up in the morning without any alarm.
-I felt totally recovered although I only slept one and a half more than usually during the week.
+I felt totally recovered although I only slept one and a half more than usual during the week.